43615/dcim/README.md

 - To enable copying of register arrays, a buffer for register objects has been added.
 Refer to the memory diagram below.
   - `j`\<reg\> and `J`\<reg\> are like `l` and `L`, but copy and pop to the buffer instead of the main stack.
   - `h`\<reg\> and `H`\<reg\> are like `s` and `S`, but overwrite and push ditto.
-  - Example: `jaHa` copies the top object of reg 97, `JaHb` moves the top object of reg 97 to reg 98.
+  - Example: `jaHa` duplicates the top object of reg 97, `JaHb` moves the top object of reg 97 to reg 98.
 ## New/overloaded string manipulation commands
 - `+` concatenates two strings.
 - `-` removes abs(b) characters from string a: from the back if b is positive, from the front if negative.
   - Example: `[abcde]_2-` results in "cde".
-- `*` repeats string a abs(b) times, flipping it if b is negative.
+- `*` repeats string a abs(b) times, reversing it if b is negative.
 - `/` removes characters from string a such that abs(b) remain: from the back if b is positive, from the front if negative.
   - Example: `[vwxyz]_2/` results in "yz".
 - `a` now uses the least significant 32 bits.
-- `A` converts a number to a string in 32-bit blocks corresponding to characters, similarly to `P`(which parses bytes as UTF-8).
+- `P` now parses the number as a UTF-8 byte sequence.
+- `A` is like `P`, but pushes the string to the stack instead of printing it.
 ## Manual register number selection
 - `,` writes a number to a single-use manual register number selector and marks it as valid.
 - This selector can only be written to and expires (becomes invalid) at the next call of any register command.